shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 It's a "Virtual Throttle", you pedal forwards to increase the cruise speed or pedal backwards to decrease the speed.

+Braking will stop everything and reset the target speed to 0.

 ## Status: In progress

 Currently fine tunning and testing.
 Trying to work out some smooth values e.t.c.